-Some nouns in English are countable - we can use them in singular and plural forms; and some are uncountable - they only have one form.
+Some nouns in English are countable - we can use them in singular and plural forms.
+Some are uncountable - they only have one form.

 We often use a/an with singular countable nouns and some with plurals.
 We can also use some with uncountable nouns.